bendanon/Riddles/README.md

 - Try and describe the recurrence relation in words to make sure it is logically sound.

 - Consider solving bottom up (dynamic programming).
-Store the answer for the basic case, store it and use the stored answer to calculate the answer for a more complex case ("cake thief")
+Compute the answer for the basic case, store it and use the stored answer to calculate the answer for a more complex case ("cake thief", "smallest multiple")

 - Consider solving in stages - first solve a simplified problem, then use the solution for the simplified problem to solve the original.